spoonboy-io/morpheus-nodejs-task-plugin/README.md

 - Node.js must be installed on the appliance
 - Modules must be installed on the appliance with the global flag `npm install -g modulename`
 - The Plugin needs to be configured with the absolute path to the Node installation in the plugin settings
-- Does not use Nashhorn.
+- Does not use Nashorn.
 Use modern Ecmascript syntax, dependent on the version of Node.js you install

 ### Build